ash-project/ash/documentation/tutorials/get-started.md

 |> Helpdesk.Support.read!()
 ```

 The examples above could be easily implemented with `Enum.filter`, but the real power here is to allow you to use the same tools when working with any data layer.
-If you were using the (link?)
-AshPostgres data layer, the above code would be exactly the same, except we wouldn't need the call to `set_data/2`.
+If you were using the {{link:ash_postgres:extension:AshPostgres.DataLayer}}, the above code would be exactly the same, except we wouldn't need the call to `set_data/2`.

-> TODO talk about any practical use for Simple Data layer, or explain why it is like it is (so you have something presumably until you set a real data layer)

-`Ash.DataLayer.Simple` isn't actually very useful in practice so
+Even though it doesn't persist data in any way, `Ash.DataLayer.Simple` can be useful to model static data, or be used for resources where all the actions are manual and inject data from other sources.

 ### Adding basic persistence

-Before we get into working with relationships, lets add some real persistence to our resource.
+Before we get into working with relationships, let's add some real persistence to our resource.
 This will let us add relationships and try out querying data.

-There is a built in data layer that is good for testing and prototyping, that uses [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html).
-ETS (Erlang Term Storage) is OTP's in-memory database, so the data won't actually stick around beyond the lifespan of your program, but it's simple, and behaves just like a real database.
+There is a built in data layer that is useful for testing and prototyping, that uses [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html).
+ETS (Erlang Term Storage) is OTP's in-memory database, so the data won't actually stick around beyond the lifespan of your program, but it's a simple way to try things out.

 To add it to your resource, modify it like so: